ainterr/blog/_posts/2017-02-20-otw-narnia.md

 ![otw-logo]({{ site.baseurl }}/img/otw-narnia/otw-logo.png)

 _Warning: this blog post contains solutions to the [Narnia] wargame.
-If you're interested in solving it yourself DO NOT READ THIS._
+If you're interested in solving it yourself DO NOT READ THIS.
+Passwords have been redacted with XXXXXXXXXX._

 ### Challenges